dvlab-research/ControlNeXt/README.md

 > This project is still undergoing iterative development.
 The code and model may be updated at any time.
 More information will be provided later.

+We share more experimences in [Issue](https://github.com/dvlab-research/ControlNeXt/issues/14#issuecomment-2290450333).
+We spent a lot of time to find these tips, now share all with all of you.
+May there will help you!

 # Model Zoo

 - **ControlNeXt-SDXL** [ [Link](ControlNeXt-SDXL) ] : Controllable image generation.
 Our model is built upon [Stable Diffusion XL ](stabilityai/stable-diffusion-xl-base-1.0).
 Fewer trainable parameters, faster convergence, improved efficiency, and can be integrated with LoRA.